 The translation from Japanese of kintsugi means "golden joinery" or, "to patch with gold".
 This technique transforms broken ceramic or china vessels into beautiful works of art.
-Using real gold powder with lacquer or epoxy to enhance breaks, sometimes attaching contrasting shards from different ceramic items, glass or gemstones, gives new life in an aesthetically pleasing way and is a unique method to repair broken pottery.
+Using the gold effect with lacquer or epoxy to enhance breaks, sometimes attaching contrasting shards from different ceramic items, gives new life in an aesthetically pleasing way and is a unique method to repair broken pottery.
+Note that the kintsugi pot you have received is not made with real gold but the effect is almost identical.